The Truth About Biodegradable Plastic Packaging

 Consumer Preferences Are Turning Against Bioplastics

-As consumer preferences change, and as laws are introduced to mitigate the effects of plastic consumption, eCommerce brands have an opportunity to build a competitive advantage by offering genuinely sustainable packaging.
+As consumer preferences change, and as laws are introduced to mitigate the effects of plastic consumption, packaging design companies have an opportunity to build a competitive advantage by offering genuinely sustainable packaging.
 Consumer preference indicates a definite shift away from all types of plastic in consumer packaging, especially food.

 Bubble wrap – Adding an additive to the resin in the bubble wrap helps it break down into biomass, water, and CO2.
 The material is light and can easily degrade.
 Using this within your packaging is a great option for sustainable methods.

-Cornstarch – There is a new material called polylactic acid (PLA), created by using fermented sugars from cornstarch.
-The plastic can quickly biodegrade providing there are sufficient oxygen and light.
+Cornstarch – There is a material called polylactic acid (PLA), created by using fermented sugars from cornstarch.
+The plastic can quickly biodegrade, providing there are sufficient oxygen and light.
 One use for the product is packaging “peanuts,” and they won’t harm wildlife if they ingest it.
 This is a wonderful alternative for brands as they design their sustainable packaging.

 Opting for A Fully-Sustainable Packaging Solution

-Despite the fact that the “eco-packaging” sector is continuing to grow and innovate, packaging designers don’t have 100% sustainable solutions are still a long way off.
+Although the “eco-packaging” sector is continuing to grow and innovate, packaging designers don’t have 100% sustainable solutions yet.